-Bastyr University's location in the greater Seattle area has been a tremendous asset in developing a highly qualified and diverse faculty.
-The greater Puget Sound region has dozens of higher education institutions, including at least five universities, many colleges and community colleges, medical and dental schools, and residency programs.
-Drawing full- and part-time faculty from this rich educational environment, Bastyr University has brought creative teachers in a variety of disciplines together with a committed group of naturopathic doctors, nutritionists, acupuncturists, psychologists and midwives as active participants in the students' educational experience.
+Bastyr University's locations in the greater Seattle, Washington, and San Diego, California, areas have been tremendous assets in developing a highly qualified and diverse faculty.
+The greater Puget Sound region has dozens of higher education institutions, including at least five universities, many colleges and community colleges, medical and dental schools and residency programs.
+The San Diego area also has many universities and colleges that support a rich educational community and offer opportunities to attract experienced and competent faculty.
+Drawing full- and part-time faculty from these rich educational environments, Bastyr University has brought together creative teachers in a variety of disciplines with a committed group of naturopathic doctors, nutritionists, acupuncturists, psychologists and midwives as active participants in the students' educational experience.

-The University's employment standards for faculty recruitment give priority to individuals with both teaching experience and doctoral degrees in the areas they teach.
+The University's employment standards for faculty recruitment give priority to individuals with both teaching experience and terminal degrees in the areas they teach.

 Teaching is the primary obligation of the Bastyr faculty.
 Faculty members are strongly encouraged to continuously upgrade their skills and knowledge through active participation in continuing education and faculty development activities.
-Teaching effectiveness is evaluated regularly, primarily through student course assessments, peer evaluation, portfolio development and supervisor-evaluation procedures.
-Faculty members participate on a variety of University committees and meet regularly as a faculty assembly to discuss issues of mutual importance.
+Teaching effectiveness is evaluated regularly, primarily through student course assessments, peer evaluation, portfolio development and a comprehensive supervisor evaluation process.
+Faculty members serve on a variety of University committees and meet regularly as a faculty assembly to discuss issues of mutual importance.

-Listings of 2013-2014 faculty are located throughout this catalog, within each school section.
+Listings of 2014-2015 faculty are located throughout this catalog within each school section.